doc4d/docs/docs/commands/trim-start.md

 To return a new string with whitespace trimmed from both ends, use [`Trim`](./trim.md).
 To return a new string with whitespace trimmed from the end of *aString*, use [`Trim end`](./trim-end.md).

-This command is based upon Ecmascript specifications. **whitespace** is defined as [space characters](https://tc39.es/ecma262/multipage/ecmascript-language-lexical-grammar.html#sec-white-space) (space characters, tabs, etc.) and [line terminators](https://tc39.es/ecma262/multipage/ecmascript-language-lexical-grammar.html#sec-line-terminators) (LF, CR, etc.).
+This command is based upon Ecmascript specifications. **Whitespace** is defined as [space characters](https://tc39.es/ecma262/multipage/ecmascript-language-lexical-grammar.html#sec-white-space) (spaces, tabs, etc.) and [line terminators](https://tc39.es/ecma262/multipage/ecmascript-language-lexical-grammar.html#sec-line-terminators) (LF, CR, etc.).

 In the *aString* parameter, you can pass any text expression.
 It will be left untouched by the command.